openshift/ansible-service-broker/docs/using_as_library.md

 The Automation Broker implements the Open Service Broker API.
-As a broker it provides quite a bit of behavior that might want to be used by other broker authors, for example, asynchronous job support, ...
+As a broker it provides quite a bit of behavior that might want to be used by other broker authors, for example, asynchronous job support, etc.

 ## Vendoring

-To get the Automation Broker as a dependency, here is an example of the `Gopkg.toml` used by `dep`.
-You can use any of the types supported by the `dep`
-tool: branches, tags, or versions.
+Here is an excerpt from `Gopkg.toml` used by [golang/dep](https://golang.github.io/dep/) that adds the Automation Broker as a dependency.
+We can use any of the types supported by the `dep` tool: branches, tags, or versions.
 Here we are using the master branch.

 ```toml
 [[constraint]]